ArthurXHK/AXComment/README.md

 A better comment command in Xcode.

-Create it with learning Session 414 "Using and Extending the Xcode Source Editor" in WWDC 2016.
+It is created with learning Session 414 "Using and Extending the Xcode Source Editor" in WWDC 2016.

 Please **`star`** it, if you like it.
 Or create issues and tell me how to improve it.